ArthurCh/ocp-on-azure/README.md

 VAR NAME | DEFAULT VALUE | DESCRIPTION
 -------- | ------------- | -----------
-RG_NAME | rh-ocp39-rg | Name of the Azure Resource Group where the OpenShift Cluster resources will be deployed RG_LOCATION | westus | Region (name) where the IaaS resources should be provisioned eg., eastus, centralus, westus ...
+OCP_RG_NAME | rh-ocp39-rg | Name of the Azure Resource Group where the OpenShift Cluster resources will be deployed RG_LOCATION | westus | Region (name) where the IaaS resources should be provisioned eg., eastus, centralus, westus ...
 RG_TAGS | CreatedBy=[Login Name] | Space separated tags in '[name=value]' format.
 These tags are assigned to the resource group.
 KEY_VAULT_NAME | ocpKeyVault | Name of the key vault to store SSH private key